Tensor-Reloaded/AI-Learning-Hub/how_to/install_pytorch.md

 ---

 Tips:
-* Linux and WSL-based projects are faster than on Windows.
+* Linux and WSL-based projects are faster than Windows-based.
 Mac with M3 and M4 is also a good alternative.

 * Stay up-to-date with the cuda versions.
 * Stay up-to-date with the python and PyTorch versions.

 Advanced tips:
 * Building from source and using the C++ API for serving models optimizes the memory footprint and startup time.